Political views of Christopher Hitchens: Drug policy

-Hitchens has called for the abolition of the "War on Drugs," which he described as an "authoritarian war" during a debate with William F. Buckley.
+Hitchens has called for the abolition of the "war on drugs," which he described as an "authoritarian war" during a debate with William F. Buckley.
 Hitchens favored the legalization of cannabis for both recreational and medicinal purposes, and said, "Marijuana is a medicine.
 I have heard and read convincing arguments and had convincing testimony from real people who say that marijuana is a very useful medicine for the treatment of chemotherapy-induced nausea and for glaucoma.
 To keep that out of the reach of the sick, it seems to me, is sadistic".

 Gun rights

-Hithcens was described by The Atlantic as pro gun.
+Hitchens was described by The Atlantic as pro gun.
 Hitchens philosophically supported gun rights and was generally opposed to gun control.
 On the subject of the Second Amendment, Hitchens argued that as both an outright ban on guns and relying on a citizen militia for the national defence were equally idealistic and utopian, and that as gun control created a duopoly of force between the state and criminals, it would be more desirable to encourage training among average citizens so they might develop a better relationship with firearms.

-Gender and sexuality
+In 2007, after the Virginia Tech shooting, Hitchens expressed little sympathy for the attack calling it a “non-story" and compared it to being as unimportant as a “traffic accident".

+Sexuality

-Hitchens was a supporter of LGBT rights.
+Hitchens was a supporter of gay rights.
 He opposed sodomy laws and supported same-sex marriage.
 He argued that the legalization of same-sex marriage was the "socialization of homosexuality" and "demonstrates the spread of conservatism" among the gay community.

 Hitchens was a genital integrity activist, strongly criticizing the tradition of both male circumcision and female genital mutilation.
 In accordance with his antitheism, Hitchens described the tolerance of metzitzah b'peh (a Jewish tradition of sucking blood from the penis after the removal of the male foreskin) as "another disgusting religious practice".